 The Samsung Galaxy S7 Android Nougat update is starting to pickup speed.
 And while you might be tempted to install the software the second the prompt appears, some of you might be better off skipping Nougat for a few days.

 Samsung’s Galaxy S7 Android 7.0 Nougat update is finally rolling out to the regular model and the Galaxy S7 Edge.
-We expect the company’s other Galaxy S7 variant, the Galaxy S7 Active, to get its Android Nougat update in the near future as well.
+It’s also rolling out to the Samsung Galaxy S7 Active.

 The Galaxy S7 Nougat release has made significant progress in the weeks since its initial release and we’re starting to see it popup in regions around the world.

-With the Samsung Galaxy S7 Nougat update release starting to pickup the pace in the United States and other countries, many Galaxy S7 and Galaxy S7 Edge owners are starting to get antsy.
+With the Samsung Galaxy S7 Nougat update release starting to pickup the pace in countries around the world, many Galaxy S7 and Galaxy S7 Edge owners (unlocked Galaxy S7 users in particular) are starting to get antsy.
 And for good reason.

 Samsung’s Android Nougat update brings some impressive changes to the company’s flagship devices.
-When your update arrives, your first instinct will likely be an immediate install.
+When your Android 7.0 Nougat update arrives, your first instinct will likely be an immediate install.

 While some of you might want to install Android 7.0 Nougat when it first arrives for your Galaxy S7 or Galaxy S7 Edge, others might be better off waiting a few days or a few weeks before making the jump from Android Marshmallow.